 These Type 3 HST devices are simple to put on and are not cumbersome.
 They measure respiratory effort by a small belt like a heart rate monitor around the chest.
 There is a clip for your finger, serving as a pulse oximeter, to measure oxygen saturation and heart rate.
 It also contains a device, as part of the chest belt, that measures movement and sleep position.
 Lastly, a small nasal cannula rests at your nostrils, similar to a cannula for oxygen delivery.
 This cannula measure airflow from breathing.

 Simply put, if the patient is having respiratory effort with a drop in airflow and oxygen concentration in the blood or near-total cessation of airflow, these episodes are indicative of OSA.

-The HST device is given to our patients at the time of their initial consultation and they can be tested that night in their own bed.
+The HST device is given to our patients as part of the evalution and they can be tested that night in their own bed.
 When the patient drops the device back to the office the next day we are able to analyze all of the patient’s sleep from that night using sophisticated software.
 We can then relay to the patient if OSA is present and the severity of the condition.

 Schedule a Consultation

 In our office, we offer many options for the treatment of OSA, tailored to the specific causes for that patient and their desires.